SteveL-MSFT/PoshChan-Bot/README.md

 In the `Settings` for your GitHub repository, go to `Webhooks` and add a new webhook that is the URL to your HTTP bound Azure Function.

+For the `AzDevOps`, `Reminders`, and requesting `failures` capabilities, the `Issue Comments` event must be enabled for the webhook.
+For the `failures` capability to automatically post test failures for a Pull Request, the `Statuses` event must be enabled for the webhook.

 ## Configuration

 A configuration file called `settings.json` should be in the `.poshchan` folder in the root of the repository.